meyskens/linux-itf/src/kubernetes/resources/README.md

 kubernetes            ClusterIP   10.96.0.1     <none>        443/TCP   3h50m
 ```

-We see we got the internal IP `10.96.82.17` assigned.
+We notice we got the internal IP `10.96.82.17` assigned.
 But where does it point to?
 Let's check the endpoints!

 ```bash
 $ kubectl get endpoints